michaelmeng998/htn-2020-backend/readme.md

 5. adding unit tests to each route (for time sake, I did not add any unit tests to the API's.
 I did mostly manual testing)

 6. adding in support to format the order of the JSON response. the JSON responses are essentially created using python dictionaries, which are hard to define an order when they are being zipped, packaged, and json.dump into a JSON object to be returned as a response.
-This does not impose a big issue to users consuming the API assuming they are referencing objects in the JSON based of their 'keys', however it makes it hard to read the JSON responses for testing purposes.
+This randomness will cause issues where the JSON keys are in random order for different container instances.
+This does not impose a big issue to users consuming the API assuming they are referencing objects in the JSON based off their 'keys', however it makes it hard to read the JSON responses for testing purposes.

 7. if the API's will be experiencing high loads, I would containerize and deploy the API's into kubernetes clusters.
 This would provide load balancing, pod re-creation, and other features that would help support the activity of the API'.